 Many people only associate life insurance with death, but the right policy can also fit into the mix for retirement planning.
 Permanent and whole life insurance last the policyholder’s lifetime and often incorporate a “savings” component, known as cash value.

 With such policies, the cash value can be withdrawn or taken as a loan to supplement income during retirement or be put towards long-term care services.

-Nearly 70% of people living past the age of 65 can expect to need some form of long-term care.
-Securing funding through life insurance for medical and non-medical care—in the event of an illness or disability—could make a difference in quality of life.
+Nearly 70% of people living past the age of 65 can expect to need some form of long-term care, according to the U.S. Department of Health and Human Services.
+Securing funding through life insurance for medical and non-medical care in the event of an illness or disability could make a difference in quality of life.